scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

             # add a section

             # add a parameter to capture the EMPIAR entry ID:
-            # name --> entryID, String param, default value 10200, you choose the label
+            # name --> entryId, String param, default value 10200, you choose the label
             # Ideally we want it in bold is "important", it should not be empty, and fill the help.

             # add another parameter to set a limit of downloaded files: